River-12/product-reviews/README.md

 # Riverstone Product Reviews for Magento 2

-## How to install & upgrade Riverstone_InfiniteScroll
+## How to install & upgrade Riverstone_ProductReviews

 ### 1. Install via composer (recommend)